 ON DEALS AND CORPORATE ISSUES

-On the picture above, flow banding rhyolites at a locality in Guanajuato, Mexico.
+On the picture above, quartz blade texture in a low sulphidation epithermal chalcedonic quartz vein system from a prospect in Durango, Mexico.
 Photo by Miguel A Heredia.

 ON MEXICO ISSUES